microsoft/ms-tpm-20-ref-rs/README.md

 For now, the `vendored` feature must be enabled, which will build openSSL from source.

-## Updating `ms-tpm-20-ref`
+## Upgrading `ms-tpm-20-ref`

-Since this crate also provides an _implementation_ of the platform API, any changes in the underlying `ms-tpm-20-ref` platform API will require updating this crate's implementation as well.
-This cannot be automated, and will require a human to audit / validate that all platform API signatures line up correctly.
+See the `UPGRADE_PATH.md` document for information on how to update the underlying `ms-tpm-20-ref` version, along with a brief discussion around maintaining backwards-compatibility with earlier library versions.

 ## Attribution